-- 50.1 Facilities shall make provisions to ensure that the following are maintained: - a) adequate and comfortable lighting levels in all areas in accordance with Appendix I; - b) limitation of sounds at comfort levels; - c) comfortable temperature levels in all parts of resident occupied areas with a centralized heating system to maintain a minimum of 75 degrees Fahrenheit during the coldest periods; - d) adequate ventilation through windows or by mechanical means; and - e) corridors equipped with firmly secured handrails on each side.
+- 50.1 Facilities shall make provisions to ensure that the following are maintained: - a) adequate and comfortable lighting levels in all areas in accordance with Appendix I; - b) limitation of sounds at comfort levels: - c) comfortable temperature levels for the residents in all parts of resident occupied areas with a centralized heating system to maintain a minimum of 70°F degrees Fahrenheit during the coldest periods; - d) adequate ventilation through windows or by mechanical means; and - e) corridors equipped with firmly secured handrails on each side. - f) Heat relief: Pursuant to section 23-17.5-27 of the Rhode Island General Laws, as amended, any nursing home facility which does not provide air conditioning in every patient room shall provide an air conditioned room or rooms in a residential section(s) of the facility to provide relief to patients when the outdoor temperature exceeds eighty (80) degrees Fahrenheit.